 I will kill this woman.

 Kanna hesitated.
-Her throat felt suddenly dry.
-Her fingers began to shake as she touched the fastening of the bag.
+Her throat felt drier than it ever had in her life.
+Her fingers began to shake as she touched the fastening of the satchel.

 “I…can’t,” she whispered.

 But before she could pull back, a hand caught her by the wrist with a loud smack, a hand that was as warm as it was stiff.